XGovFormBuilder/digital-form-builder/docs/runner/exit.md

 If exits are allowed, on all question pages, a button "save and come back later" will be displayed below the continue button.
 When the user selects this

-1. They will be taken to a page /{id}/exit/email, where /{id} is the form's ID (i.e. the form's file name.), which asks for the user's email address.
+1. They will be taken to a page /{id}/exit/email, where /{id} is the form's ID (i.e. the form's file name), which asks for the user's email address.
 2. If the email address is valid, a POST request will be made to the configured URL with the user's data
 3. If the POST request was successful (2xx) code, the user will be redirected to a page /{id}/exit/status
    - If the persistence API returned with a `redirectUrl` in the response body, the user will be redirected to this URL